rbustos567/vm-ctl/README.md

 # vm-ctl

 A lightweight, dependency-clean, and headless QEMU/KVM virtualization orchestrator framework written in Bash.
-Designed specifically for managing ARM64 virtual machines on single-board computers (like the Orange Pi 6 Plus) and edge environments without the overhead of heavy virtualization management daemons.
+Designed specifically for managing aarch64 and x86_64 virtual machines and edge environments without the overhead of heavy virtualization management daemons.

 ---------------------